Jabulani Elephant Care Crisis Fund

 The funds raised will go directly to ensuring the valued and essential elephant carers’ continued employment, as well as that of the rest of the vital team on-site, the support for the herd through food, veterinary care, stable maintenance as well as anti-poaching contributions in the reserve.

-This Jabulani herd’s journey in 2020 needs help.
-We are relying on the kindness of people around the world and ask that you help play a part in the conservation of elephants, through the protection and upkeep of the Jabulani herd, by donating to the Jabulani Elephant Herd Crisis Fund.
+This Jabulani herd’s journey in 2021 continues.
+They are relying on the kindness of people around the world and ask that you help play a part in the conservation of elephants.